Best of Panama

 Days 2-3 Boquete

 Our journey begins, taking us to the mountain retreat of Boquete.
-A plethora of outdoor options await us here, including numerous hikes, whitewater rafting and a tour of a coffee plantation.
+A plethora of outdoor options await us here, including numerous hikes and whitewater rafting.
 The picturesque town of Boquete is nestled in a green mountain valley, with a beautiful river running through it.
 The town is well-known for its cool, fresh climate and unspoiled natural environment, making it an outdoor lover’s paradise.
 There are numerous hiking tours to choose from, as well as horseback riding and whitewater rafting.
 It is also a good place to just relax in the mountain climate as a break from the lowland heat.
 For the coffee lovers, there are many plantations that offer tours of their factories as well as taste tests.
 Estimated Travel Time: 9 hours Approximate Distance: 700 km

 Days 4-6 Bocas del Toro

 We travel by means of buses and a boat to arrive at the Archipelago of Bocas del Toro.
+Enjoy an included boat tour of Bocas del Toro Archipelago with stops at Dolphin Bay, Corral Caye, and Zapatilla Caye.
 Our time here offers us plenty of opportunities to snorkel, scuba dive, or just relax on the beach.
 The Archipelago of Bocas del Toro is made up of 6 islands, only 2 of which have roads and services for tourists.
 The islands are unique in many ways.
 The islands and closest shoreline form an isolated pocket of lowlands between the mountains and swamps of most of nearby mainland.
 As a result there is much wildlife found only in this region and nowhere else.
 The islands are mostly covered in rainforest, and have spectacular beaches perfect for sunbathing, swimming, snorkelling or diving.
 Estimated Travel Time: 8 hours Approximate Distance: 340 km

 Day 7 Panama City